 3 - Signing up for the Graduated Repayment Plan

 If your income doesn’t qualify for a lower repayment with an IDR plan, then one option is to sign-up for a graduated repayment plan.
 In a graduated repayment plan, the payments start low and then increase every two years.
-The payments are to done within 10 years.
+The payments must be completed within 10 years.

-However, interest incurred would be more than the Standard Repayment Plan because you start paying out low amounts in the beginning and the amount improves over the years.
+However, interest incurred would be more than the Standard Repayment Plan because you start paying out low amounts in the beginning and the amount increases over the years.

 The advantages of choosing a graduated repayment plan are given below.